xlladdins/xll/docs/Excel4MacrosE-G.md

 **GET.OBJECT**(**type\_num**, object\_id\_text, start\_num, count\_num,
 item\_index)

-Type\_num    is a number specifying the type of information you want returned about an object.
-GET.OBJECT returns the \#VALUE\! error value (and the macro is halted) if an object isn't specified or if more than one object is selected.
+Type\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying the type of information you want returned about an object.
+GET.OBJECT returns the
+\#VALUE\! error value (and the macro is halted) if an object isn't specified or if more than one object is selected.

 <table>
 <tbody>